12 Tips to Declutter and Organize Your Kitchen

 As for my family, the kitchen is very important.
 It’s central to our health and my sanity.
 Duties there can easily be neglected, causing us to eat out more, eat processed foods, or just feel overly stressed because of the clutter and mess.

 We’re all at different stages.
 Some of us can’t seem to ever have 2 minutes without mounds of dishes needing to be washed, while others have the cleanliness down, but struggle with meal planning.
 I’m going to try to address a variety of concerns over the next few weeks so that hopefully I can inspire and encourage all of you where you need it!
+My friend was telling me that she planned her kitchen when designing it to minimize mess.
+She based her design off of pull down faucet reviews.
+So we can all get there in our own way!

 Over the next few weeks in the kitchen we will discuss: